 But if you’d rather avoid hefty annual fees and/or paying interest, another way to afford a significant purchase is to start saving ahead of time.
 You may also want to consider setting up a separate savings account earmarked for that particular savings goal.

 For something major you’d like to buy within a couple of years, consider opening an account that offers higher interest than a traditional bank account, but will allow you to access your money when you need it.
-Good options include an online savings account, money market account, or a cash management account.
+Good options include a savings account from an online vs. traditional bank, money market account, or a checking and savings account.

 To make sure you stay on track with your savings goal, you may also want to set up automatic payments between your spending account and your savings account.
 For example, you could select a dollar amount (and it’s fine to start small) to be sent each month after your paycheck gets deposited.